nmeum/edward/README.md

-# edward

-An implementation of the [`ed(1)`][ed posix] text editor in [CHICKEN Scheme][chicken].

 ## Status

+The goal of this project is creating an implementation of the [`ed(1)`][ed posix] text editor, as defined in POSIX.1-2008, in R7RS [CHICKEN Scheme][chicken].
 The basic structure works more or less, however, only a few commands have been implemented so far.
-Ideally, all commands mandated by POSIX.1-2008 should be implemented at some point.
-Furthermore, it should also be possible to define custom commands in the future.

 ## Installation

-If a correctly configured chicken toolchain is available run:
+If a correctly configured CHICKEN toolchain is available run:

 	$ chicken-install